issalig/usifac_tools/cpcz80aventures.md

 ##Jumpblock

 In the examples above you have noticed that we have used CALL &XXXX.
-These are calls to utilities provided by the firmware such as printing a char in screen that resides in address &BB5A and is known as TXT OUTPUT.
-These addresses are located in the jumpblock space that have redirections to the real location of the routine.
-That is, at RAM address &BB05 there is a redirection to the starting place of the routine.
-Different versions of CPC will have different jumpblock code but the entry point will always be in the same place, i.e. &BB05 for TXT OUTPUT.
+These are calls to utilities provided by the firmware such as printing a char in screen.
+In particular, this function is called from &BB5A and is known as TXT OUTPUT.
+Different computers can have different addresses for the firmware function but a solution to have a common entry point is to share a common address and then jump from there to the routine code.
+This set of jumps is known as jumpblock.

 Jumpblock is located at B100-BFFF.
 For more info check Soft968 Chapter 2.
 ROMs, RAM and the Restart Instructions (http://www.cpcwiki.eu/imgs/f/f6/S968se02.pdf)
  Chapter 14.
 Firmware jumpblocks https://cpctech.cpcwiki.de/docs/manual/s968se14.pdf and Chapter 18 The Low Kernel Jumpblock .https://cpctech.cpcwiki.de/docs/manual/s968se18.pdf